orf/xcat/docs/how-it-works.md

 There are a variety of other features that can speed up the retrieval, and some may cause slightly different output to be retrieved.

+For a full rundown of how the features are used then see the algorithms.py file.

 ## XPath expressions in Python

 XPath expressions are created and composed in pure Python